noi-ph/editorials/2023/tama/primes/index.md

 We&rsquo;re looking for sequences of points of length $n$ that go northeast.
 A straightforward way to build a sequence is to choose the points one by one, and we need only make sure that every point we choose is northeast of the previous point.

-Well, the sequence has to start somewhere, so the first point must be any one of the $(x_i, y_i)$s, and we can write the answer as
+Well, the sequence has to start somewhere, so the first point must be any one of the $(x_i, y_i)$'s, and we can write the answer as
 $$\mathit{answer} = S(n, 2) + S(n, 3) + \ldots + S(n, b-1)$$
 where $S(n, i)$ is the number of sequences of length $n$ that start at the point $(x_i, y_i)$.
 Writing the above in summation notation, it&rsquo;s the same as
 $$\mathit{answer} = \sum_{i=2}^{b-1} S(n, i).$$